divio/divio-cloud-docs/reference/docker-docker-compose.rst

       - ".:/app:rw"
       - "./data:/data:rw"

-will mount the entire project code (at the relative path ``.``) as the ``/app`` directory inside the container, even if there was already an ``/app`` directory there*, in *read-write* mode (i.e. the container can write as well as read files on the host).
+will mount the entire application code (at the relative path ``.``) as the ``/app`` directory inside the container, even if there was already an ``/app`` directory there*, in *read-write* mode (i.e. the container can write as well as read files on the host).

-This allows you to make changes to the project from your computer during the local development process, that will be picked up by project inside Docker.
-These changes will be available to the project only as long as the host directory is mounted inside the container.
+This allows you to make changes to the application from your computer during the local development process, that will be picked up by the application inside Docker.
+These changes will be available to the application only as long as the host directory is mounted inside the container.
 In order to be made permanent, they need to be committed into the repository so that they will be picked up when the image and container are rebuilt.

 ..  admonition:: Implications for local testing

-    Nearly everything in ``/app`` in the container is also present in the project repository and thus on the host machine.
+    Nearly everything in ``/app`` in the container is also present in the application repository and thus on the host machine.
 This means that it is safe to replace the container's ``/app`` files with those from the host.

     However, any files in ``/app`` that are placed there during the build process, i.e. the execution of the ``Dockerfile``, **will not be available in the local environment**.
-For a standard Django project, these will
+For a standard Django application, these will
     include:

     * the compiled pip requirements, in ``requirements.txt``